 This hollandaise sauce can be used to make healthy eggs Benedict.
 Lightly toast a wholemeal muffin, add a slice of smoked salmon, and top with a poached egg.
 Drizzle with healthy hollandaise.
 You could also add a layer of spinach leaves or avocado.

 The tangy flavour of hollandaise also works really well with poached salmon and other fish.
 And it's a great accompaniment to green veggies such as broccoli or asparagus.
-Why not try it with asparagus and eggs?

 Frequently asked questions